Dimaslg/osintBOX/README.md

 # osintBOX
-Parrot OS 5.0 Home edition modified with the most popular OSINT tools
+Script created for a Parrot OS 5.0 Home edition that will populate it with the most popular OSINT tools.
 https://www.parrotsec.org

 # Tools